neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - The paper introduces a data model design for middleware with important entities
     - Goes into details of the system architecture of middleware
-    - Discusses implementation of middleware
+    - Discusses the implementation of middleware

 4. Rationale: The paper introduces a data model concept that aims to mitigate the shortcomings mentioned in the problem statement.

-5. Investigative Approach: The paper introduced ways to implement the model, and claimed it was implemented in different projects but did not details the methodology they went into.
+5. Investigative Approach: The paper introduced ways to implement the model, and claimed it was implemented in different projects but did not detail the methodology they went into.

 6. Lessons learned: Even with no methodology from this paper, some information from it could be applied and learned from, such as their explanations of the track service schedule program, and data acquisition program.